-The author references his problems with tendonopathy (fancy medical way of saying something is wrong in the tendon) of the shoulder.
+The author references his problems with tendinopathy (fancy medical way of saying something is wrong in the tendon) of the shoulder.

 This authors in the box experience is typical, but frustrating for me to read, since he is doing what is usually done, treating the symptom with exercise and rest, rather than understanding the problem.

-Most sports chiropractors, like myself may handle it similarly, but use manipulation as well as myofascial techniques as well as exercises to resolve the problem.
-This yields consistent results but the problem often returns with activity which is why a better level of thinking, with tendon problems is essential.
+Most sports chiropractors, like myself, may handle it similarly, but use manipulation as well as myofascial techniques as well as exercises to resolve the problem.
+This yields consistent results but the problem often returns with the activity which is why a better level of thinking, with tendon problems, is essential.

 The problem is rarely the tendon.
 The result of the problem usually is a painful tendon.
 You may ask yourself, what does that mean?
 Usually, tendons become involved when fascial restrictions exist surrounding the muscles they connect to.
 When muscles contract and relax poorly, with fascial adhesion, the force is placed on the tendon, creating micro scars.
 These scars are not flexible and when you have enough of them, the tendon becomes brittle and we get constant micro failures which is the inflammation and pain after activity.
 Releasing the adhesions in the surrounding fascia improves mobility, lessens pain and unloads the tendon, giving the ability of better movement and tolerance, and when the tendon is in poor shape itself, techniques like instrument assisted fascial treatment (Graston is a great example), can break up adhesion, and get the tendon to become more flexible again.

 What about the shoulder?